Frequently Asked Questions

 How do I size an iAVs?

-What can I expect to be able to grow in my proposed backyard iAVs?
+How much food can I expect to grow in my proposed backyard iAVs?

 iAVs has the capacity to produce fish and fresh vegetables sufficient to provide a family with 200 kg of fish and 1,400 kg of vegetables (fruit) per year in a footprint equal to an automobile parking space. *